microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

    - Corresponding `.ocr.json` files for these documents.
    - (Optional) If you already have the `.labels.json` files for corresponding documents or `fields.json` file for your labeled documents.
 You could add these files into `data` folder as well.

+Notice that (you should provide documents with similar format)

 > ---
 > **Note:**
 >